 First, there are security cameras, which stream and record live footage of the area surrounding your front door.
 These devices have motion sensors that are designed to alert you as soon as even the slightest movement is detected.
 Most also feature infrared technology for night vision.
 You can find a wide range of outdoor security cameras online and at local electronic stores.

-Another option is to send your packages to a nearby Amazon locker.
-You are instantly notified once the package has arrived.
+Another option is to send your packages to a nearby Amazon Locker.
+You are notified once the parcel has arrived.
 The notification includes a unique six-digit code that you can use to pick-up your package within the provided 72 hours.
-This code can also be found by going to “Your Orders” then “Track Package.”
-If you have multiple orders, one code unlocks all lockers used, one at a time.
-Follow on-screen prompts.
+The code can also be found by going to “Your Orders” then “Track Package.”
+If you have multiple orders, one pin unlocks all lockers used, one at a time.
+Follow the on-screen prompts.

 This form, which can be filled out online, asks for your contact information (e.g., name, address, email, and phone number) as well as your travel schedule.
-Pertinent information, like whether your house lights are on or on timers, the make/model of any vehicles parked in the driveway, if anyone is watching your home, etc. is also requested.
-This ensures officers/volunteers know what to expect when watching your home.
+Pertinent information, like whether your house lights are on or on timers, the make and model of any vehicles parked in the driveway, if anyone is watching your home, etc. is also requested.
+That ensures officers know what to expect when patrolling your house.